News

 Research Week

-TReO is thrilled to announce the College's Inaugural Research Week Monday, May 5th - Friday, May 9th.
-For the first time, the College will be hosting a Research Week showcasing multiple research events that were previously held at different times of the year.
-These events will be held in this new format to foster collaboration and highlight exciting research projects and discoveries among diverse groups at all training levels.
+In the spring of 2025, TReO hosted the College's Inaugural Research Week, showcasing multiple research events that were previously held at different times of the year.
+This new format aims to foster collaboration and highlight exciting research projects and discoveries among diverse groups at all training levels.
 Thanks to our generous sponsors, the Arizona Biomedical Research Centre and the Flinn Foundation, there is no cost to attend these events.

 Workshops and Trainings

 TReO hosts a variety of workshops, vendor shows and seminars throughout the year.
 Various trainings are also made available by the University of Arizona research community.
-Please visit the Workshops and Trainings page to learn more about biostatistics, compliance, lab safety, orcid and various trainings.
+Please visit the Workshops and Trainings page to learn more about biostatistics, compliance, lab safety, ORCID, and other trainings.

 Research Education

-The college provides multiple opportunities for those wishing to learn more about conducting research.
-Some opportunities include:
+The college provides multiple opportunities for those wanting to learn more about conducting research.
+Please see the opportunities below and in the left-hand scroll menu to learn more.

 • Flinn Foundation Summer Internship Program - The University of Arizona College of Medicine - Phoenix and Flinn Foundation Summer Research Internship provides a hands-on opportunity for qualified undergraduate students to engage in hypothesis-driven biomedical research.
 Interns work in a collaborative interdisciplinary environment that fosters critical thinking, scientific analysis, technical laboratory skills, and clinical techniques.

 • Biotech Research Development and Entrepreneurialism (BRDE) Coffee, Consultation, and Collaboration Series Each month, the team discusses a different component of bioscience research, development, and innovation.
 The series provides an open forum for researchers to discuss their translational findings, receive feedback, and gain insight on product development and funding opportunities.
 The initiative is supported by the Flinn Foundation and aims to foster a culture of medical innovation and translate research findings into tangible health solutions.
-The initiative is led by BRDE Project Manager Dong Wang, MD, PhD, and Guy Reed, MD, PhD, Dean Emeritus.
+The initiative is led by BRDE Project Manager Dong Wang, MD, PhD, and Guy Reed, MD, MS, Dean Emeritus.
+You may complete this form to receive updates about the meeting series.
 Please reach out to Sabrina Uddin with any questions.

 • Scholarly Project - Every student at the college designs and successfully completes a hypothesis-driven research Scholarly Project.
 Through this process, students learn about medical information literacy, life-long learning, teamwork, effective communication, research methods, evidence-based medicine approaches and ethics related to scholarly inquiry.